AlexandreFenyo/net-monitor/README.md

 Two debugging builds are available: just replace _min_ with _dev_ in the path to the JavaScript resources.

+Those builds are not processed with Babel, nor minimized.
+This is pure

 For instance, on Cloudflare, you can access the debugging resources here:

 - standalone debugging build: